-Sara joined QMU in 1998 and became the Programme Leader for the UG BSc (Hons) Dietetics programme in 2002 and a Senior Lecturer in 2008.
-She took on the role of Deputy Head of DPPR (Dietetics, Nutrition, Biological Sciences, Physiotherapy, Podiatry and Radiography) in 2018 and during this time led the development, validation and launch of the online multi-professional postgraduate Advancing Practice in Health Framework.
+She was appointed to the role of Deputy Head of DPPR (Dietetics, Nutrition, Biological Sciences, Physiotherapy, Podiatry and Radiography) in 2018 and during this time led the development, validation and launch of the online multi-professional postgraduate Advancing Practice in Health Framework.

-Since 2020 she has been the Acting Head of the Division of Speech and Hearing Sciences supporting the ongoing delivery and transformation of existing UG and PG programmes and practice based learning as well as the development of new micro credential/CPD opportunities.
+In 2020 she was appointed to the role of Acting Head of the Division of Speech and Hearing Sciences supporting the ongoing delivery and transformation of existing UG and PG programmes and practice-based learning along with the development of new micro credential/CPD opportunities.

-Sara has undertaken External Examining roles for a number of Universities in the UK.
-She also continues to be actively engaged in the work of professional and statutory bodies through membership of various education committees, working groups and as an HCPC Education Visitor.
+She continues to be actively engaged in the work of professional and statutory bodies through membership of various education committees, working groups and as an HCPC and CORU Education Visitor.

 Affiliations/Memberships to Other Organisations: